pranshu267/pranshu267.github.io/_pages/education.md

   * Design and Analysis of Algorithms
   * Programming Languages

-Thapar Institute of Engineering and Technology
+Thapar Institute of Engineering and Technology       August 2018 - May 2022
 ======
 * Bachelor of Engineering in Computer Engineering
   * Machine Learning